tobechinw/tobechinw/README.md

 - 👋 Hi, I’m Tobechi
-- 👀 I’m interested in soccer and coding
-- 🌱 I’m currently learning Java
-- 💞️ I’m looking to collaborate on ...
-- 📫 ig: t0bechi

 <!---
 tobechinw/tobechinw is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.